 - 1. Optional: Tick the box for any additional setting.
-In particular: - ♦ Check the option Web and Cloud Data if you have purchased the Web and Cloud module.
+In particular: - Check the option Web and Cloud Data if you have purchased the Web and Cloud module.
 Furthermore, click the button Settings to the right of this option to open a dialog where you can list the domains for which you want to store the full URL paths of web requests.
 That is, for every web request that falls under one of the specified domains, the Collector reports the full URL path to the Engine and not just the domain. - 2.
 Optional: Type in a number for the Collector tag to identify the group of Collectors generated with this method.
 The Collector tag is visible in the Finder. - 3.
 Installation options which are not shown in the dialog take their default value.
 They may be modified later with the Collector Configuration Tool.
-In the case of an update, the values of the
+In the case of an update, the values of the non-visible settings are preserved from the previous installation. - 4.
+Select the Script execution policy for remote actions that the Collector will run on the device: - Signed by a trusted publisher or by Nexthink (default): the Collector runs on the device only those remote actions with a PowerShell script that is signed either by Nexthink or by a company whose certificate is listed in the Trusted Publishers certificate store. - Signed by a trusted publisher: the Collector runs on the device only those remote actions with a PowerShell script that is signed by a company whose certificate is listed in the Trusted Publishers certificate store. - ◊ Disabled: the Collector runs no remote action on the device. - Our of the Collector runs any remote action on the device, regardless of the digital signature of its script. - 5.
+Choose the files that protect the non-traffic information (TCP connection) of the Collector to the Engine: - Customer Key: Click Browse to select the file that holds the Customer Key of the master Appliance.

-- non-visible settings are preserved from the previous installation. - 4.
-Choose the files that protect the non-traffic information (TCP connection) of the Collector to the Engine: - ♦ Customer Key: Click Browse to select the file that holds the Customer Key of the master Appliance. - ♦ Root CA: Click Browse to select the file that holds the Root Certificate of the master Appliance.
-If you leave this field empty, the Collector assumes that you replaced the server certificates in the Engine and falls back to using the Windows Trusted Root Certification Authorities Store for verifying the certificates presented by the Engine (the slave) Appliance. - 5.
-Finally, specify a couple of directories: - Ouptut directory: Click Browse to select the folder where to create the executable files for installing and uninstalling the Collector. - ♦ Logs directory (optional): Type in the network place where the Collectors deployed with this method will write their installation logs. - 4.
-Click Create, three files are generated: - ◆ NEXThink_Collector[engine_address].exe: Executable file to install the Collector. - ◆ NEXThink_Collector_Uninstaller[engine_address].exe: Executable file to uninstall the Collector. - ◆ NEXThink_Collector[engine_address].exe.txt: Text file with the list of the settings used to create the executable installer. - 5.
+- Oreception of the certificates presented by the Engine (the slave) Appliance. - 6.
+Finally, specify a couple of directories: - Ouptut directory: Click Browse to select the folder where to create the executable files for installing and uninstalling the Collector. - Logs directory (optional): Type in the network place where the Collectors deployed with this method will write their installation logs. - 4.
+Click Create, three files are generated: - NEXThink_Collector[engine_address].exe: Executable file to install the Collector. - NEXThink_Collector_Uninstaller[engine_address].exe: Executable file to uninstall the Collector. - NEXThink_Collector[engine_address].exe.txt: Text file with the list of the settings used to create the executable installer. - 5.
 Click OK to close the dialog.